Alisha Wainwright

-Alisha Ena Wainwright (born July 14, 1989) is an American actress.
-She is best known for her leading roles on the Freeform series Shadowhunters (2017–2019) and the Netflix series Raising Dion (2019–2022).
+Palmer (2021), as well as a lead role in There's Something Wrong with the Children (2023).
+She is best known for her leading roles as Maia Roberts on the second and third seasons of the Freeform supernatural drama series Shadowhunters (2017–19) and Nicole Warren on the Netflix superhero drama series Raising Dion (2019–22).

 Early life

-Alisha Wainwright was born and raised in Orlando, Florida.
+Alisha Wainwright was born in Orlando, Florida.
+She attended Cypress Bay High School in Weston, Florida.
 Her mother is from Jamaica and her father is from Haiti.

 Career

 After appearing in a web comedy sketch on the YouTube channel Smosh in 2012, Wainwright guest-starred in several film and television productions including Criminal Minds and Lethal Weapon.
 In September 2016, her casting as the werewolf Maia Roberts on Freeform's fantasy series Shadowhunters, based on The Mortal Instruments book series by Cassandra Clare was announced.
 After being a recurring character in season 2, she was promoted to series regular for season 3 of the show.
 Wainwright currently stars in the Netflix series Raising Dion.
+In 2023, Wainwright began hosting When Science Finds a Way, a podcast produced by the Wellcome Trust that explores global health challenges through personal stories and scientific innovation.